kenakamu/serverless-workshop/Challenge-1-Azure-Function-Basics/readme.md

 The following goals must be met to successfully complete this challenge:

-* Demonstrate that you created an HTTP triggered Azure Function locally that accepts a GET verb.
+* Demonstrate that you created an HTTP-triggered Azure Function locally that accepts a GET verb.
 Show that you can call that function and receive a successful response with the right text provided and the value of `productId` properly filled in.

-* Show that you deployed that HTTP triggered
+* Show that you deployed that HTTP-triggered
 Azure Function to Azure.
 Call that deployed function and receive a successful response.